U. E. Baughman: Media appearances

-A private person for much of his life, Baughman appeared on the show What's My Line? on November 27, 1955, the week before he was to be honored by the White House and would appear in Look magazine.
-He also appeared on To Tell The Truth on April 9, 1957.
+Baughman appeared as a mystery guest on What's My Line? on November 27, 1955.
+Host John Charles Daly explained that Baughman was to be honored at the White House and appear in Look magazine the following week, and that the program wanted to feature him before the panelists became familiar with his appearance.
+He later appeared on To Tell the Truth on April 9, 1957.

 Death

 A resident of Pine Beach, New Jersey since 1965, Baughman died on November 6, 1978, from arteriosclerotic heart disease at the Community Memorial Hospital in Toms River, New Jersey.
 He is buried in Arlington Cemetery in Drexel Hill, Pennsylvania along with his parents and wife Ruth, who died in 2004.